enthought/ets/docs/source/eeps/eep-2.rst

-- a ``validator`` which is a callable that expects information about the change that the object is about to undergo (eg. adding or removing items) and either returns a validated replacement for that information or raises a ``TraitError``.
+- a ``validator`` which is a callable that expects information about the change that the object is about to undergo (eg. adding or removing items) and either returns a validated replacement for the added items or raises a ``TraitError``.

 - a list of ``notifiers`` which are callables that are given information about the change that the object has just undergone and can do whatever